StChabnah/Group-Project/README.md

 # Group-Project

-**Jitterbugg** is a app to simplify the iPhone user interface by providing an interface that links to apps important to the user as well as providing an easy way to see weather and news data.
+**Pocket Pantry** is a app to simplify the iPhone user interface by providing an interface that links to apps important to the user as well as providing an easy way to see weather and news data.

 Time spent: **X** hours spent in total